5l1v3r1/Bookmyshow-auto-ratings/README.md

 100,100-for 90% ratings

-Download The Latest Version Of Chrome Driver https://chromedriver.chromium.org/ & Extract The File And Place To These Folder open cmd and enter beast or beast.py or you can rename the file and run
+Download The Latest Version Of Chrome Driver https://chromedriver.chromium.org/ & Extract The File And Place To These Folder open cmd and enter beast.py or you can rename the file and run

 👉bms auto ratings
 https://youtu.be/TkQydrpHgZo